oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     ```text
     <copy>
-    SELECT LOCATION_ID, CITY FROM HCM1.LOCATIONS LOCATION_ID='1300';
+    SELECT LOCATION_ID, CITY FROM HCM1.LOCATIONS WHERE LOCATION_ID='1300';
     </copy>
     ```
-    You should receive an error message: ORA-47605: SQL Firewall violation.
+    The query should return data.

 5. Clear the worksheet and try running the SQL statement on the allow-list with its columns in a different order, for example: